lightbug-io/thelightbug-api-v1-react/README.md

-# Getting Started with Create React App
+# Getting Started with Lightbug React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and modified to show basic interaction with the Lightbug API.
+It is an example only and should not be used in production.

+You will need to enter your login details into App.tsx before running `yarn start`

 ## Available Scripts